 The Dreaded “We’ll Be In Touch” By An Interviewer

-Trying to figure out small indicators as to whether the interview went well or not is a challenge.
-Interviewers are frequently coached by Human Resource managers.
+Trying to figure out small indicators of whether the interview went well or not is a challenge.
+Human Resource managers frequently coach interviewers.
 And they are told not to allude to anything during the interviews, good or bad.

 They are coached in this way because hiring decisions are frequently made by committee.
 You may have interviewed with 3-5 employees at the company.
 And part of the hiring process is that all employees meet after their interviews to mention their feedback on you, the candidate.